 The beach is a pebble beach but the pebbles are quite small so they don’t hurt to walk or lay on and there’s the bonus of no sand.

-The water surrounding Zlatni Rat is amazingly blue, crystal clear and beautiful to swim in or enjoy some water activities.
+The Adriatic Sea surrounding Zlatni Rat beach is amazingly blue, crystal clear and beautiful to swim in or enjoy some water activities.

 Keep in mind that this beach gets quite busy but it’s worth checking out and then finding a more quiet beach.